All about Dog Food

 The answer is actually not so simple!
 Let’s start at the beginning.
 Most breeders will give you a bag of puppy dry food (kibble) to take home.
-I believe Chilli’s breeder gave me Royal Canin for puppies.
 Chilli wasn’t too keen on his food, I thought Chihuahuas just ate very little.
 I was visiting a friend who then told me all about how he prepares homemade dog food and why he believes it is better for dogs.
-I liked the idea of the food being preservative free.
-So I spoke to my vet who said home cooked puppy food would be great as it is easy to get the right nutritional balance of carbohydrates and protein and to include essential vitamins and minerals for a small dog.
-He said for a larger dog it can be more tricky.
+I liked the idea of the food being preservative free, so I spoke to my vet who said home-cooked puppy food would be great as it is easy to get the right nutritional balance of carbohydrates and protein, and to include vitamins and minerals essential for a small dog.
+For a larger dog this can be more tricky.

 What do puppies eat?
 I soon discovered a scrambled egg was Chilli’s favourite breakfast meal!
 The egg is rich in protein and the yolk in nutrients so it’s a great choice.
-I also started cooking chicken with vegetables and rice which Chilli found very interesting and ate with great enthusiasm.
-I also introduced bits of other meats such as beef, a tiny bit of ham and cheese.
+I also started cooking chicken with vegetables and rice which Chilli found very interesting, and ate with great enthusiasm.
+I also introduced bits of other meats such as beef, a tiny bit of ham, and cheese.
 He even loved eating bananas and apples!
-Hope this also answers what human food can puppies eat.
+This also covers what human food can puppies eat.

 What are the best times to feed a puppy?
 I began by feeding Chilli 5 times per day.
-That soon became a little difficult so I reduced it to 4 times which suited him fine.
-Don’t forget the size of a puppy’s tummy is tiny so you don’t want to overfill it and at the same time your puppy needs the energy and nutrition to grow.
+That soon became a little difficult so I reduced it to 4 times, which suited him fine.
+Don’t forget the size of a puppy’s tummy is tiny so you don’t want to overfill it, while at the same time your puppy needs the energy and nutrition to grow.
 At what times should I feed my puppy?
 First thing in the morning, an early lunch, afternoon snack and then dinner.

 What treats can I give my puppy?
 This depends on what your puppy finds attractive.
 I mean, what makes your puppy eager to do something with enthusiasm so that he or she can get a tasty reward?
-I for example used tiny cubes of cheese I cut up as treats.
-When Chilli and I went to puppy class however, the cheese smell was not interesting enough compared to what the other dogs were having!
+For example, I used tiny cubes of cheese which I cut up as treats.
+However, when Chilli and I went to puppy class, the cheese smell was not interesting enough compared to what the other dogs were having!
 So one of the trainers suggested I grill or boil some chicken and cut it up into tiny bits to use as treats.
 This was much more enticing for Chilli.
 You can also of course buy puppy treats.
-With my knowledge of today I would suggest an organic treat made from 100% dried meat.
+Using what I know now, I would suggest an organic treat made from 100% dried meat.

 What to feed a puppy also comes down to the health of your puppy.
-If he or she has any allergic conditions or perhaps digestive problems then a hypoallergenic food might be needed.
+If he or she has any allergic conditions or perhaps digestive problems, then a hypoallergenic food might be needed.
 Always speak to your vet before making any such decisions.
-It could be that the puppy is only reacting to one ingredient so by trying foods individually perhaps you can eliminate any allergens.
+It could be that the puppy is only reacting to one ingredient, so by trying foods individually perhaps you can eliminate any allergens.

 What to feed dogs

 What do I feed Chilli?
-I am biased, I am a big advocate of home cooked dog food.
+I am biased, I am a big advocate of home-cooked dog food.
 However, I have also grown to appreciate dry dog food and raw dog food.
-The dry dog food (kibble) I sometimes give Chilli mainly as an in between snack is a special digestive balanced kibble from Hills to help if he gets an upset tummy.
-I have also tried Natural Instinct raw dog food and Chilli absolutely loves it!
+The dry dog food (kibble) I sometimes give Chilli mainly as an in-between snack is a special digestive balanced kibble to help if he gets an upset tummy.
+I have also tried raw dog food and Chilli absolutely loves it!
 It makes a big change for him to have new tastes.
-I must say as it’s frozen again I like that it’s preservative free and very nutritional.
-I see it in his coat.
+As it is a frozen dog food I like that this means it is preservative free, and very nutritional.
+I can see the benefit of this in his coat.
 The only downside to raw dog food is that it’s more complicated to take with you if you’re out and about all day long with your pooch.
-But hey exceptions make the rule!
-Check out Natural Instinct’s dog raw food diet plan!
+But hey, exceptions make the rule!
+Have a look at some online dog raw food diet plan!
 UPDATE: Have a look here at Chilli’s new Hypoallergenic Diet!

-Some dogs tend to tear more than others and it can also vary according to season.
-Summer and allergens can cause your dog to tear more when being outdoors than the colder winter months.
-There’s nothing wrong with tears however they do begin to tear stain the fur underneath the eyes to an almost blackish colour and can leave hardened crusty patches of fur.
-If this goes on for a long time you might have to cut off those parts of the fur.
-We all like to have a little something something and our dogs are exactly the same!
+We all like to have a little something special, and our dogs are no different!
 Just like the massive variety available in dog food, dog treats also have many forms of their own, ranging from homemade dog treats to dog biscuits to rawhide chews and dental sticks.
 And then there are high reward dog training treats and fish treats for dogs including cod skin.
 So where to begin?
 Here is my opinion on some good bets!

 Rawhide for dogs

-Not only are they a never ending source of chewing fun, they will make your dog want to chew a bit more and then even more and they find it hard to put down.
+Not only are they a never-ending source of chewing fun, but they will make your dog want to chew a bit more, and then a bit more, and they find it hard to put down.
 They also love chewing in groups and end up motivating each other to keep going.
 The amazing side effect of rawhide bones is that it cleans their teeth!
-Tartar and plaque are scraped away ang dental gums become stronger.
+Tartar and plaque are scraped away and gums become stronger.
 Let’s just say that rawhide and dogs are a good combination!

 Natural dog treats

-There are a lot of processed treats on the market and sometimes those are great (just like we enjoy our processed treats) but I have found that natural organic dog treats are easier on the digestion and probably better for your dog in the long term.
-There are companies around who produce dried meats basically.
-Those are great to chop up into pieces for training or just as snacks every once in a while.
+There are a lot of processed treats on the market and sometimes those are great (just like we enjoy our processed treats), but I have found that natural organic dog treats are easier on the digestion and probably better for your dog in the long term.
+There are companies which produce dried meats, which are great for chopping up into pieces for training or just as snacks every once in a while.
 It’s kind of like us having 80% organic chocolate vs sugar filled candy bars.
-Can’t knock either.
+I can’t knock either!

 Dog training treats

 To properly train a dog you can use different levels of treats to help you and encourage your dog to work hard.
-If you use the same treats you give your dog on a daily basis in an intense hour dog training session, your dog might not be as motivated.
-For your dog there is nothing special about the reward.
-However if you use a high value treat which is rich in meat and very tasty and often smelly, your dog will understand that this is a special occasion and work for it.
-Ideally you want a few different types of high value treats, for example: Herta chicken sausages (chopped up into tiny bits), venison treats, Lilly’s kitchen organic mini sausages.
+If you use the same treats on a daily basis in an intense hour dog training session, your dog may become less motivated.
+For your dog there is no longer anything special about the reward.
+However, if you use a high value treat which is rich in meat and very tasty (and often smelly!), your dog will understand that this is a special occasion and work for it.
+Ideally you want a few different types of high value treats.

 Homemade dog biscuits

-And then there’s the healthy dog treats option.
+Then there’s the healthy dog treats option.
 There are so many recipes online to make the best dog treats using dog safe natural ingredients.
 LINK to blog post.
-There are also several dog bakery businesses online which even make a dog birthday cake, dog cake and dog biscuits even dognuts!
+There are also several dog bakery businesses online which even make a dog birthday cake, dog cake and dog biscuits, even donuts!

 Dog vitamins and dog supplements

 Just like people, dogs can benefit greatly from vitamins and supplements ranging from multivitamins to omega fish oils to probiotics.
-Here are some dog supplements Chilli & I have tried:
+Here are some dog supplements Chilli and I have tried: